 A recommendation letter from PV Principal Ann Gattis was required along with samples of student work, lessons and a brief synopsis of the heath program.

 "She makes it an interactive class about the students and activities," Gattis said.
-"They take part in their own learning and

 With the help of the Farmington Police and the San Juan County Sheriff's Office, Baker led one of two classes between two separate demonstrations of how alcohol could impair their vision.